ut-parla/Parla.py/tutorial/1_intro_to_tasks/README.md

 A `TaskSpace` provides an abstract high dimensional indexing space in which tasks can be placed.
 A `TaskSpace` can be indexed using any hashable values and any number of indices.
 If a dimension is indexed with numbers then those dimensions can be sliced.
-A `TaskSpace` is not a true list.
-It cannot exploit Python list indexing features.
+A `TaskSpace` is not a Python list and cannot exploit advanced indexing features of Python.
-For example, [-1] does not point the last element of the `TaskSpace`.
+For example, `[-1]` does not refer to the last element on `TaskSpace`.

 Note that names of `TaskSpace` and tasks are only used to express dependencies.
-Therefore, the names could be omitted.
+Therefore, the names could be omitted from tasks.

-Further lines show the actual usage of the `TaskSpace`.
+Now, let's look at usage of the `TaskSpace`.

 ```
 7  task = TaskSpace("SimpleTask")